 How to Fix Ubuntu Grub Rescue in Windows 10

-As you know, after uninstalling Ubuntu partition, Windows 10 is unable to boot due to boot loader files, so the important thing is to fix MBR and restore the boot sector code.
+After uninstalling Ubuntu partition, Windows 10 may be unable to boot due to boot loader files.
+Therefore, the most important thing is to fix MBR and restore the boot sector code.
 What can you do to repair the grub rescue after deleting Linux partition?
 Here are the solutions to this case.

 Solution 1: Fix MBR and Restore Boot Sector Code